 Reasonable costs of supports and aids – stakes, ties, cardboard guards (not plastic ones), mulch, fertiliser and peat-free soil amelioration products (only where conditions make this necessary).

 Of appropriate species, size and numbers, including fruit trees, sourced from biosecure stock.
 Apple and pears must be grown on semi-vigorous, vigorous and very vigorous rootstocks.

 Bare-root stock, if possible (if container-grown stock is being used, applicants must explain why).

 Proposals should detail how the trees will be sourced, planted and cared for, whilst also demonstrating excellent value for money and active educational engagement of children and young people, up the age of 21.

 All projects must be completed and payments claimed by 31 March 2021.

-How To Apply Applications will be considered as they are received and organisations will be informed of the outcome of their application within four weeks.
+Applications will be considered as they are received and organisations will be informed of the outcome of their application within four weeks.